sdman135/DataBase-building-and-SQL-query-practice/README.md

 # Relational DataBase building, data ingesting + SQL query practice
 ![](images/[insert_image].png)

-Relational DataBase building & data ingesting + SQL query practice

-For this project I wanted to showcase my abibilty to make a Relational DataBase.
+For this project I wanted to showcase my ability to make a Relational DataBase.

 ## What Did I Do?

-* Imported .cvs file
+* Imported .cvs files (data to be ingested later into the DataBase).

-*
+* Used Sqlite3 to create and establish connection to DataBase file.

+* Constructed and populated tables with a few functions.

+* Lastly I (SQL) queried data from the DataBase with conditions and save them to Pandas Dataframes.

 ## Built With

 * Python 3.8